 Technicians play a vital role in this.
-Many are highly skilled specialists in traditional craft such as glass, metalwork, jewellery, embroidery, screen printing, dying or letterpress printing.
+These highly skilled specialists provide support in a wide range of traditional making processes, including glass, metalwork, jewellery, embroidery, screen printing, dying or letterpress printing.
 A vertically integrated approach means that faculty, technicians and students all work within the same experimental space, each contributing their own ideas and skills.

-The College also provides specialist facilities across cutting-edge digital technologies such as rapid prototyping, CNC milling and laser-scanning.
+The College also provides specialist facilities across cutting-edge digital technologies such as VR, 360 sound, robotics, rapid prototyping, CNC milling and 3D scanning.

-Facilities include a woodwork, metal fabrication, engineering, plastics making and a resin and moulding studio.
-A spray booth is available for spray paint finishes and a number of bookable project and making spaces are also available.
-Digital making facilities support subtractive manufacturing in the form of laser cutting, CNC machining and plasma cutting.
+Digital aided making facilities support subtractive manufacturing in the form of laser cutting, CNC machining and fibre laser cutting.
 The equipment includes 3 and 4 axis bench top CNC and large-format CNC machines.
-Students are able to experience working with a variety of materials including plastic, wood, metal and synthetic media.
+Students are able to experience working with a variety of materials including plastic, wood, metal and synthetic media in facilities based at Kensington and Battersea.

 Ceramics & Glass